 Led by artistic director Gregory Doran since 2013, the RSC has three theatres and is one of the best-funded theatre companies in the UK.
 It regularly puts work on in the West End and Newcastle as well as broadcasting productions to cinemas across the world through its Live from Stratford-upon-Avon screenings.
 Like other arts institutions, the RSC is also keen to reach out to more diverse, unrepresented audiences and is working towards that aim.

 Why Should I Care?

 If you’re an actor, the RSC is one of the companies you probably aspire to work for – and if so, you’d be in good company.
-Dame Judi Dench, David Oyelowo, Sir Ian McKellen and Damien Lewis all launched their careers in Stratford, and most British actors of note have spent time in an RSC production.
+Dame Judi Dench, David Oyelowo, Sir Ian McKellen and Damian Lewis all launched their careers in Stratford, and most British actors of note have spent time in an RSC production.
 The company has helped train generations of actors and off-stage staff – and as their starry list of alumni shows, they’ve not done a bad job of it.

 So, having an RSC production on your CV always looks good – even if you begin by playing Third Staff Carrier to the Left.
 Doing Shakespeare well isn’t easy and the RSC works with actors to master “the dynamics of Shakespeare’s language which are an art form in themselves” – offering regular support from its voice department.
 Basically, if you’ve worked at the RSC, it’s prestigious and impressive and it says to casting directors that you’re trained, are good with text and can be relied upon.

 However, something to think about: the RSC isn’t for everyone.
 Contracts are usually six months minimum and often over a year – a long time to be in Stratford if you don’t live there.
-Some actors don’t like to be away from the centre of the business in London – but for many, their time in Stratford is a unique career high.
+Some actors don’t like to be away from the centre of the business in London – but for many, their time in Stratford is a treasured career high.

 How do I get Involved?